huggingface/diffusers/docs/source/en/quantization/bitsandbytes.md

 ## Dequantizing `bitsandbytes` models

-Once quantized, you can dequantize the model to the original precision but this might result in a small quality loss of the model.
+Once quantized, you can dequantize a model to its original precision, but this might result in a small loss of quality.
 Make sure you have enough GPU RAM to fit the dequantized model.

 ```python
 from diffusers import BitsAndBytesConfig as DiffusersBitsAndBytesConfig